Gay Oklahoma City

 For map locations and website links to the businesses below, and more, see our gay Oklahoma City listings pages.

-Nowhere else in the Midwest will you find a place like Habana Inn (2200 NW 40th St; 405-528-2221) with over 175 hotel rooms, two swimming pools, three bars, and a restaurant.
+Nowhere else in the Midwest is there a place like Habana Inn (2200 NW 40th St; 405-528-2221), with over 175 hotel rooms, two swimming pools, three bars, and a restaurant.
 You may never have to leave, and the cruising never stops at this complex.

 More gay bars are nearby.

 Boom (2807 NW 36th), cabaret, dinner theater and nightclub, has male dancers, Sunday Gospel Brunch, and drag shows emceed with caustic wit by Ginger Lamar.